Heparin Sodium Side Effects

 Applies to heparin: injectable, solution

-Along with its needed effects, heparin (the active ingredient contained in Heparin Sodium) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by heparin (the active ingredient contained in Heparin Sodium).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking heparin:Less common
+If any of the following side effects occur while taking heparin, check with your doctor or nurse immediately:Less common

 - Abdominal or stomach pain or swelling